miloshIra/color-rp/aws/ec2/backend-deployment.md

     - create a new keypair `color-rp` and save the private key (contained in the `.pem` file) locally, and in AWS Secrets Manager
     - create a new security group `color-rp` and create new inboud and outbound rules with `0.0.0.0/0`

+2. Setup an elastic IP address

-2. Set up the instance
+3. Set up the EC2 instance
+    - attach the elastic IP to the instance
     -  `ssh -i ~/.ssh/color-rp.pem ubuntu@ec2-18-197-200-123.eu-central-1.compute.amazonaws.com`
     - [Generate a new SSH keypair][2] and copy the public key to [color-rp GitHub repo's][3] `Deployment keys` section under settings
     - set up the repo